Call me crazy, but one of the ways I like to express my thankfulness to God is to write and speak gender-specifically.

 Gender uniqueness is a beautiful, beautiful reality of creation that deserves ongoing celebration, not only in life but in language!

 So, I’m totally okay with waiters and waitresses at eateries; actors and actresses to make me laugh, cry, or hold me in suspense; or a chairman or chairwoman to head up a committee.

-Since I have the privilege of working with married and engaged couples, I counsel husbands and wives or fiancés and fiancées.
-“Partners” and other creative combinations necessitate other types of counseling.
+Since I have the privilege of working with married and engaged couples, I counsel husbands and wives, or fiancés and fiancées.
+“Partners” and “significant others” (whatever those mean!) and other creative combinations necessitate more specialised types of counselling.